cgallemore/logit/README.rst

 Some times you just need to write something down.
 Since I spend most of my day at the command line anyways, this is just a simple means to accomplish that.
 Usage is as follows:

-* pip -e git+git://github.com/cgallemore/logit.git#egg=logit or clone the project and python setup.py install
+* pip install -e git+git://github.com/cgallemore/logit.git#egg=logit or clone the project and python setup.py install
 * Open a terminal and logit:

 <pre>